Girish1704/Dashboard-in-a-day/MSSPL/challenge-getting-started.md

   ![02](../Images/12062025(0)new.png)

-## Virtual Machine & Lab Guide

-Your virtual machine is your workhorse throughout the workshop.
-The lab guide is your roadmap to success.

 ### Exploring Your Challenge Resources

 To get a better understanding of your Challenge resources and credentials, navigate to the **Environment** tab.